mmu-webdesign/l5-awdd-block-template/2_IA_and_content_strategy/README.md

 ### Report

-Write a short (800 words max) illustrated report on the process and results of both the card sort and tree testing exercises.
+Write a short (800 words maximum) illustrated report on the process and results of both the card sort and tree testing exercises.

 > Document: [ia-report.md](ia-report.md)